 #10: Drop Fade With Surgical Line for Medium-Length Curly Hair

 The drop fade and curls with the long surgical line on this cut makes it a masterpiece.
 If you have thick curls like this guy, give it a shot as it’s one of the hottest short haircuts for a black guy right now.

 If you have really long hair on top and short sides and you’re looking for something that stands out, then next time you’re at the shop, ask your barber for a jaw-dropping man braids hairstyle like this.
 This features cornrows and dreads on a bun updo.

 #12: Disconnected Undercut with Long Twists

 If you have long, natural hair and want to impress the ladies, try this side-swept, disconnected undercut with a super cool drop fade.
 Also, notice the unique disconnection between the sides and the beard.
 It really makes long twists the most impressive style out there.

-Here’s a classic high top hairstyle for black men!
+Here’s a classic high top hairstyle for black men with thick hair!
 Like with all classic things, the look is well-known, thus lacks the surprise factor.
-However, you get the “wow” from top-notch execution of the high fade!
+However, you get the “wow” from the top-notch execution of the high fade!